zipizap/podlogreader/podlogreader/README.md

 It will create in the namespace a serviceaccount, rolebinding and role with minimal permitions to read the logs of only those pods of that deployment.
 It will then keep always in-sync that role with any deployment-pods changes.

-So the overall effect is to have a serviceaccount, for that deployment, that can read deployment-pods logs (and only those of the deployment, no other!), and which is resilient to deployment pod changes (replicas increased/decresed, pods deleted/created, etc...)
+So the overall effect is to have a serviceaccount, for that deployment, that can read deployment-pods logs (and only those of the deployment, no other!), and which is resilient to deployment pod changes (replicas increased/decresed, pods created, etc...)

 In all honesty, this was a successfull intent to try and see if this whole idea was even possible to be accomplished :)